huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `annotations` - (Optional) Cluster annotation, key/value pair format.
 Changing this parameter will create a new cluster resource.

-* `flavor` - (Required) Cluster specifications.
+* `flavor_id` - (Required) Cluster specifications.
 Changing this parameter will create a new cluster resource.

 * `cluster_version` - (Optional) For the cluster version, possible values are v1.7.3-r10 or v1.9.2-r1.